eikepm/add-json-color-book/README.md

 Save your work before you execute this script and use at your own risk!
 ```

-As a reference: I opened a Color Book with 2k+ colors in Illustrator on a MacBook Pro which took about 3 ~ 4 minutes to finish (during this period Illustrator was unresponsive).
+As a reference: I opened a Color Book with 2k+ colors in Illustrator on a MacBook Pro (2,3 GHz 8-Core Intel Core i9) which took about 5 ~ 6 minutes to finish (during this period Illustrator was unresponsive).
 Small Color Books load pretty fast.

 ## Notes
 Supported color spaces: RGB, CMYK and LAB.